 Peak Fishing Times for Yakutat Marine Fisheries

-Cordova is best known for it's active commercial salmon fishery, however numerous sport fishing opportunities exist in the area either off the limited road system or out in the salt.
+Cordova is best known for its active commercial salmon fishery, however, numerous sport fishing opportunities exist in the area either off the limited road system or out in the salt.
 Here's an overview.

 Be that as it may, the highway between Cordova and the bridge provides access to several freshwater streams that allow fishing for both sockeye and silver salmon, along with rainbow and cutthroat trout and Dolly Varden.
-Of particular interest are Clear Creek, Ibeck Creek and the Eyak River.
+Of particular interest are Clear Creek, Ibeck Creek, and the Eyak River.

-The saltwater fishery out of Cordova provides for a variety of species including king, silver and sockeye salmon, together with halibut and rockfish.
-Some clamming is available for razor clams, littlenecks and butter clams.
-Crabbing is closed, however there are shrimping opportunities in the area.
+The saltwater fishery out of Cordova provides for a variety of species including king, silver, and sockeye salmon, together with halibut and rockfish.
+Some clamming is available for razor clams, littlenecks, and butter clams.
+Crabbing is closed, however, there are shrimping opportunities in the area.

 The state of Alaska is divided into 26 Game Management Units (GMU), some of which are divided further into sub-units.
 Each of these units or sub-units may contain different species, different seasons, and different legal requirements for hunting.
-GMUs are aggregated into regional groupings, and each of these regions operate under the oversight of a team of ADFG employees, including area biologists who are responsible for game management in their assigned portions of the region.
+GMUs are aggregated into regional groupings, and each of these regions operates under the oversight of a team of ADFG employees, including area biologists who are responsible for game management in their assigned portions of the region.
 There are five regions in the state of Alaska.
 Outdoors Directory uses these regions to divide the state into smaller pieces, for the sake of organization.
-When you plan your Alaska hunt, you need to know both the GMU in which you will be hunting, and the region.
-In this way you can ensure you are following the correct regulations for the area, and you know which regional biologist to contact for details about that area.
+When you plan your Alaska hunt, you need to know both the GMU in which you will be hunting and the region.
+In this way, you can ensure you are following the correct regulations for the area, and you know which regional biologist to contact for details about that area.
 CLICK HERE for a map that shows all regions, GMUs and sub-units.

 Region 1 (north) contains GMU 5.